 JSI, under USAID’s Maternal and Child Survival Program (MCSP), supported the Ministry of Health/Expanded Program of Immunizations to successfully introduce two vaccines (Measles Rubella and the Inactivated Polio Vaccine); implemented Reaching Every Community (REC) in two priority districts; mobilized children and tracked their immunization status using My Village My Home interactive tool; and built capacity for service providers through training health workers and health management teams.

-Most recently, Strengthening Partnerships, Results, and Innovations in Nutrition Globally (SPRING) conducted field research in four countries to develop guidance documentation for a new nutrition-sensitive agricultural indicator required by the U.S government’s Feed the Future Initiative.
+In addition, the Strengthening Partnerships, Results, and Innovations in Nutrition Globally (SPRING) project conducted field research to develop guidance documentation for a new nutrition-sensitive agricultural indicator required by the U.S government’s Feed the Future Initiative.
 For Malawi, one of the key recommendations SPRING made was to strengthen farmers’ record-keeping practices to develop their business sense when managing agricultural production and also to generate more reliable and accurate data.